Dodo doc > Variables and Functions > Linked References

 def addToDirectory(*Link(<with: Directory>), Link(<with: House>), Details)

-addToDirectory(*directory, house, details)
+addToDirectory(*directory, property, details)

 Finding linked references